dantediza/Data_Analysis.github.io/README.md

 Hi again!! 👋

 The python notebooks listed above correspond to their respective descriptions below.
-It is the collection of work as outcomes from my time with the
+It is the collection of work and outcomes from my time with the
 University of Texas at Austin, Post-Graduate Program in Data Science & Business Analytics.
 Please feel free to comment or contact me if you have feedback or questions.
 Thanks!!